 Medical insurance may contribute toward your eye exam and diagnostic tests, but often do not cover refractions (the part of the exam when the doctor asks “which is better, one or two”).
 Co-pays, co-insurance, and deductibles will still be collected when services are rendered.

-Even if your exam is billed to your medical insurance, you may still be able to use you vision benefits to contribute toward your purchase of glasses or contacts.
+Even if your exam is billed to your medical insurance, you may still be able to use your vision benefits to contribute toward your purchase of glasses or contacts.

-Medical Insurance Accepted:
+Common Medical Insurance plans include:

 Please contact the number listed on the back of your insurance card if you have any questions on your specific policy, or to find out if Michiana Eye Center is a provider.